selfcustody/krux/docs/getting-started/usage/navigating-the-main-menu.en.md

 To create a *Base64 password*, which can be used in a variety of logins, from email to social media accounts, choose an index and then a length of at least 20 characters.
 The resulting password will be displayed on the screen and can also be exported to an SD Card or as a QR code.

+#### Mnemonic XOR

+Mnemonic XOR allows you to combine two or more mnemonics using an XOR (exclusive OR) operation on their entropy bytes to create a new mnemonic.
+This feature can be used to split a mnemonic into multiple shares or to combine existing mnemonics.

+For detailed instructions on combining, splitting and recovering mnemonics using XOR, please refer to the [Mnemonic XOR documentation](../features/mnemonic-xor.md).

 ### Address
 <img src="../../../img/maixpy_m5stickv/address-menu-250.png" align="right" class="m5stickv">
 <img src="../../../img/maixpy_amigo/address-menu-300.png" align="right" class="amigo">